phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/read.md

   their role, if the authenticated user is the owner of the app.
-Collaborators who are registered with PhoneGap Build are listed under `active`; collaborators you have invited who have not yet created an account are listed as `pending`.
+Collaborators who are registered with PhoneGap Build are listed under `active`; collaborators you have invited who have not yet created an account are listed as `pending`:

         $ curl -u andrew.lunny@nitobi.com https://build.phonegap.com/api/v1/apps/2
         {